margrietpalm/040code.github.io/content/posts/2019-07-01-multi-cloud-service-mesh/index.md

 # delete the load balancer
 aws elb delete-load-balancer --load-balancer-name <lb-name>
 ```
 Now you can delete the cluster, the deletion is a asynchronous process.
-Ensure you verify the deletion went OK.
+Ensure you verify the deletion went well.
 In case it fails, happens many times to me.
 Delete the VPC and retry the delete via cloud formation.
 ```
 delete cluster --name mesh-1 --region=eu-central-1
 ```